herberts91/website/content/publication/2010-au-etal-jasa-tursiops-suctioncup.md

 +++
-title = The acoustic field on the forehead of echolocating Atlantic bottlenose dolphins (Tursiops truncatus) date = "2010-03-01" draft = false
+title = "The acoustic field on the forehead of echolocating Atlantic bottlenose dolphins (Tursiops truncatus)" date = "2010-03-01" draft = false